Category: Litigation

 -

-The McDonald’s Hot Coffee Case – 30 Years Later
+The Truth About the McDonald’s Hot Coffee Case – 30 Years Later

-Why You’ve Heard of It and Why What You’ve Heard is Probably Wrong.
-The McDonald’s “Hot Coffee” lawsuit is a legend in the world of legal cases.
+What You’ve Heard is Probably Wrong.
+The McDonald’s “Hot Coffee” case is a legend in the world of legal cases.
 It has withstood the test of time, being propped up continuously as a culture symbol of frivolous lawsuits.
-However, the reality behind the McDonald’s Hot Coffee case is…
+However, the reality behind the McDonald’s Hot Coffee case is far more nuanced – and far less…

 -